Watch Steph Curry's Awesome Shoes For Kings-Warriors Game - ExBulletin

 Watch Steph Curry’s Awesome Shoes For Kings-Warriors Game

-The Golden State Warriors host the Sacramento Kings at the Chase Center in San Francisco Monday night.
+The Golden State Warriors defeated the Sacramento Kings on Monday night at the Chase Center in San Francisco, 113-98.

 Before the match, the Warriors tweeted photos of Steph Curry’s shoes, and the tweet can be seen in a post embedded below in the team’s Twitter account.

-The Warriors enter the game with a 24-6 record in their first 30 games of the season, and are just half a game behind the Phoenix Suns for the best record in the NBA and the top league in the Western Conference.
+The Warriors now have a record of 26-5 in their first 31 games of the season after the win, which is the best record in the entire NBA and first-seeded in the Western Conference.

-If they beat the Kings on Monday, they will claim the sole possession of the best record in the NBA and the first seed in the west.

-As for the Kings, they come into the game with a 13-18 record.
+As for the Kings, they are now 13-19 in their first 32 games and the franchise has not made it through the postseason since 2006, which is the longest drought in the NBA.

 NBA Basketball Related Stories